istio/istio.io/content/docs/concepts/multicluster-deployments/index.md

 #### Single-network shared control plane

-The following topology works best in environments where all of the participating clusters have VPN connectivity so every pod in the mesh is reachable from anywhere else using the same IP address.
+The following topology works best in environments where all of the participating clusters have VPN or similar connectivity so every pod in the mesh is reachable from anywhere else using the same IP address.

 {{< image width="80%"